Yellow Indian dal recipe

-This yellow lentil dal tastes amazing with some naan bread, or served over basmati rice.
-Easy and healthy one pot weeknight dinner that’s full of protein and amazing flavor.
+This yellow lentil dal features creamy yellow lentils infused with a blend of aromatic spices.
+This delightful and comforting dish is ideal for both beginners and experienced cooks.
+Tastes amazing with some naan bread, or served over basmati rice.
+Easy one pot weeknight dinner that's full of protein and amazing flavor.

 Jump to:

-- it’s makes a great one pot meal
+- makes a simple one pot meal, that's great for meal prep.

-- it’s a quick and easy weeknight dinner
+- dal is the ultimate quick and easy weeknight dinner.

 Dal is the generic Hindi word for dried legumes such as dry lentils, split peas, pigeon peas or beans.
 It also refers to the Indian dishes that are made from these ingredients.